-Choosing adoption requires a process of five steps: making an adoption decision, creating an adoption plan, choosing an adoptive family, preparing for placement, and adjusting to life after adoption.
+Choosing adoption requires a process of five general steps: 1. making an adoption decision, 2. creating an adoption plan, 3. choosing an adoptive family, 4. preparing for placement, and 5. adjusting to life after adoption.
 With the right adoption professional, like Adoption Choices of Arizona, the adoption process can be smooth and efficient for an expectant mother.
 Placing a newborn for adoption in Arizona is an option for any woman considering adoption.

-- Create an adoption plan.
-An adoption specialist will help a woman considering adoption create an adoption plan.
-An adoption plan outlines the desires that a prospective birth mother has for her child in terms of how she wants life to look like after adoption, what characteristics she wants in a prospective adoptive family, and hospital wishes if the baby has not been born yet.
-Giving up baby for adoption in Arizona allows for the prospective birth mother to remain in control of the adoption process up until finalization and have her adoption plan followed.
+Next, an adoption specialist will help a woman considering adoption create an adoption plan.
+Ultimately, an adoption plan outlines the desires that a prospective birth mother has for her child in terms of how she envisions the adoption process, what characteristics she wants in a prospective adoptive family, and hospital wishes if the baby has not been born yet.
+Giving up a baby for adoption in Arizona offers for the prospective birth mother to remain in control of the adoption process up until finalization and have her adoption plan followed.
 If a prospective birth mother does not feel that her adoption plan is being honored, or if she changes her mind, she can stop the adoption process or choose a different potential adoptive family up until placement.